Ing. Samuel Laboy

 The Great Pyramid geographical position corresponds to latitude 29° 58' 51" N, and longitude 31° 9', to the East of Greenwich.
 It has a square base, having its sides oriented to the cardinal points.
 The length of each side is about 756 feet.
 Its height, projected to the location of the supposed apex, is about to 481 feet.
 This means, that its height is almost equivalent to the height of 50 stories building.
 At present, its height is about 450 feet.
 203 stone layers, or steps, from its base to the top platform form the pyramid’s structure.
 It is estimated that seven to eight stone layers are missing to reach the apex.
 Corridors and chambers were cut into the rock below the base of the pyramid, going down to depth, equivalent to a 10-story building.
 The original entrance to the Great Pyramid was located at the north side.
 The original construction’s plans for the structure have never been found.
 Not hieroglyphics, paintings, or drawings that depicts the process for its edification have been found.
 It seems that pharaoh Khufu (and other pharaohs that built pyramids); ordered to safeguard as a secret, all designed plans and references to how their pyramids were built.
 Maybe to avoid being copied, or robbed.
 Nevertheless, I am sure that many people, including myself would be very interested to see someday the original design plans and the specifications used for its construction.

 The huge size of the Monument is evidence of the extraordinary human effort required for its edification.
-The job of cutting, transporting, laying and polishing such giant’s stone blocks, represents an exceptional work.
-Besides, it is also amazing the organization and control of so many required laborers, the communication system used to transmit instructions and orders to all the involved people.
+The job of cutting, transporting, laying, and polishing such giant’s stone blocks, represents exceptional work.
+Besides, it is also amazing for the organization and control of so many required laborers, the communication system used to transmit instructions and orders to all the involved people.
 Other important jobs include the topographical work needed and the supply and handling of food for hundred of thousands of laborers.
 There are also many other administrative details required to build a structure of such dimensions.

 The Pyramid of Chephren is second in size to the Great Pyramid.
 Its height is about 471 feet; that is, about 10 feet lower than the Pyramid of Khufu.
 The base sides are about 706 feet.
 However, its construction surely required a similar effort of construction as the Great Pyramid.
 This pyramid calls the attention because it is the only one that has a section that shows the original casing stone blocks used at the pyramid’s faces.
-This section is located at its upper end and shows the casing blocks, as they were finished, with the slope angle cut and its surface polished.
-This original section of the casing blocks in Chephren’s Pyramid, make me think in the beautiful view that it could be seen at those times, when the three pyramids had all their surface casing completed.
+This section is located at its upper end and shows the casing blocks, as they were finished, with the slope angle cut and it's surface polished.
+This original section of the casing blocks in Chephren’s Pyramid, makes me think in the beautiful view that it could be seen at those times when the three pyramids had all their surface casing completed.

 Chephren’s Pyramid has two entrances, both at the north side and located about 41 feet to the east of the center of the north face.
 One is located at the base line level, and the other at approximately 38 feet over the base.
 The Italian engineer and explorer, Giovani Battista Belzoni, is acknowledged as the first to go inside the pyramid, in modern times.
 There is an inscription in the south wall of the mortuary chamber that sets the date of his discovery as March 2, 1818.
 In the burial chamber he found a sarcophagus with the remains of bones, identified later to be bull’s bones.